 Example: you have set “Maintain temperature, °C” parameter to 26°C. If water temperature will tend to rise, fans will be started at 26.5°C and disconnected at 26.1°C, when temperature will drop.
 So water temperature will swing between 26.1°C and 26.5°C. If water temperature will tend to fall, heater will be activated at 25.5°C and disconnected at 25.9°C, when temperature will rise.
 So water temperature will swing between 25.5°C and 25.9°C.

-Aquarium water temperature measurement and support function has three alarms: “Water temperature low limit exceeded”, “Water temperature high limit exceeded” and “Water temperature sensor fault”.
+Aquarium water temperature measurement and support function has three alarms: “Water temperature level too low”, “Water temperature level too high” and “Water temperature sensor fault”.

 “Water temperature sensor fault” alarm will be activated if the current measured temperature is approximately less than 5.0°C or bigger than 99.0°C (CT<5.0°C or CT>99.0°C).
 This alarm will happen if sensor malfunctions or is disconnected from the main board.
 If temperature sensor is disabled, alarm will not be set.
 This alarm must be cleared manually.
 If temperature measured by sensor exceeds 99.0°C then controller will not show temperature readings.
 Instead of this “Err” text will be displayed in the LCD and “Error” text in the Angry Fish application.

 Fan block will always be disabled if temperature sensor is disabled or Device #2 channel is disabled or “Water temperature sensor fault” alarm exists.

 Heater will always be disabled if temperature sensor is disabled or Device #4 channel is disabled or “Water temperature sensor fault” alarm exists.